Atlassian Intelligence transform content tone: A complete guide

 3. Choose 'Change tone': You'll see a menu pop up with a few options.
 Select "Change tone," and you'll get a list of styles to pick from, like Professional, Casual, or Empathetic.

-4. Review and replace: The AI will spit out a new version.
+4. Review and replace: The AI will provide a new version.
 If it looks good, you can click a button to replace your original text instantly.
 If not, you can always tweak the suggestion or just ignore it.

 It's a straightforward workflow that can definitely save you from rewriting things over and over again.